neueda/awesome-neo4j/README.md

 - [Gists](http://graphgist.neo4j.com/) - With Neo4j GraphGists you can describe and model your domain in a simple text file and render it as a rich, interactive page in any browser.
 Perfect to document a specific domain, use-case, question or graph problem.
 - [Neo4j Examples](https://github.com/neo4j-examples) - Examples for Neo4j and Library Usage.

+# Related project

+- [openCypher](http://www.opencypher.org/) - openCypher is an open source project to bring a new public implementation of the industry’s most widely adopted graph query language: Cypher.
+- [Bolt Protocol](http://boltprotocol.org/) - The Bolt network protocol is a highly efficient, lightweight client-server protocol designed for database applications.

 # Connectors

 ## Bolt